 An additional twelve locations within the moderate and high archaeological risk layer have been included to provide data on the sand plain landform and to provide additional information regarding dune and drainage line features.
-Seven of these locations occur within the West Balranald Mine and are depicted in Figures 31 through to Figure 34.
-Five of these locations will be placed within the disturbance area of the high risk archaeological layer within the Injection borefield and Haul Road infrastructure.
+Seven of these locations occur within the West Balranald Mine, while five of these locations will be placed within the disturbance area of the high risk archaeological layer within the Injection borefield and Haul Road infrastructure.